Acellera/htmd/doc/source/tutorials/system-prep/03-openff-ligand.md

 ## Why a different small-molecule force field

-{doc}`Tutorial 02 <02-protein-ligand>` parameterises `BEN` with **GAFF2** through antechamber.
+{doc}`Tutorial 02 <02-protein-ligand>` parameterizes `BEN` with **GAFF2** through antechamber.
 GAFF2 is a solid generic default and is what the AMBER ecosystem has long used for small molecules.
 The [OpenFF / SMIRNOFF family](https://openforcefield.org/force-fields/) ("Sage") is a more recent alternative:

 - **Direct SMARTS-based parameter assignment** via the [SMIRNOFF format](https://openforcefield.github.io/standards/standards/smirnoff/): a single ~300-line force-field XML replaces GAFF2's many-line atom-typing rules, with chemistry-aware specificity (sulfonamides, phosphates, and bridgehead nitrogens are typed correctly from Sage 2.1 onwards).
 - **vdW parameters retrained** against experimental mass density and enthalpy-of-mixing data from NIST.